lacquema/Astroide/Generators/gen_multi_rmvs3.md

 **Central body mass**
    - *Type*: `float`
-   - *Description*: Mass of the central body in Mjup.
+   - *Description*: Mass of the central body in Msun.

 **Number of orbiting bodies**
    - *Type*: `int`